Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 ### Connect LC Problems to Scalable Systems

-I was reading the classic [MapReduce](https://research.google/pubs/mapreduce-simplified-data-processing-on-large-clusters/) paper when it dawned on me that many --- or dare I say, most? --- LC problems stem from web-scale data processing.
+I was reading Google's classic [MapReduce](https://research.google/pubs/mapreduce-simplified-data-processing-on-large-clusters/) paper when it dawned on me that many --- or dare I say, most? --- LC problems stem from web-scale data processing.
 Google had massive amounts of web search event logs before it had MapReduce; engineers wrote custom scripts to answer questions like: what are the top k queries? how to build inverted indexes? how do we aggregate unbounded data streams?

 Many LC problems answer these exact questions and tap into your ability and intuition to process loads of data efficiently.
 Examples: